 Having a set of targets and/or key milestones provides you with a focus to your plan.
 Regular monitoring allows you to measure your progress and adapt or flex your plans or targets dependant on progress.
 Many investors will define targets as part of their award conditions for any financial support, but milestones and targets don't need to be limited to the award conditions of funding.
 Key milestones can also be included in a plan to provide a framework definition and measure progress against.
 Regularly monitoring your impact against objectives, resource, time and finances tells you how effective your business plan is in operation.

-Club Consultation

-Getting the views of your players, members, coaches and volunteers about all aspects of your club experience will help you to tailor your offer and retain those that are involved.
+Resources Club Consultation Getting the views of your players, members, coaches and volunteers about all aspects of your club experience will help you to tailor your offer and retain those that are involved.
 Click here to get started with Sport England's feedback tool.

-Club Improvement Tool

-The Club Improvement Tool will help to identify where it performs well, and where there are opportunities to improve.
+Club Improvement Tool The Club Improvement Tool will help to identify where it performs well, and where there are opportunities to improve.
 There will be areas covered that you had not thought about to include in an overall club review.
 Click here to start the Club Improvement tool.

-Tracking and Monitor Sheets

-Monitoring the reach of your club and who is taking part and where they originate from can help inform the direction of your club development plan and seek new partners to work with, where to focus marketing efforts.

-Click here for some examples of monitoring sheets.

-ABC has developed some templates to help you monitor participants attendance at sessions:

-Club Attendance document

-Club participant registration form

-Sported provide Monitoring & Evaluation support from Sported volunteers, workshops (in person and virtual) and dedicated online Impact support with downloadable resources.
+How to Monitor Impact There are a range of ways that clubs/organisations can demonstrate how they contribute to the nation's health or wellbeing, but to the economy as well, both nationally and locally.
+There are a number of evaluation tools that are designed to help measure the impact sport and physical activities can have on the population's health, social outcomes and the economy.
+Each resource can be used by you as part of your wider case for retaining or securing additional investment in sport and physical activity.
+Sport England Evaluation Framework There are also a number of comprehensive electronic systems available that can help manage data, performance, progress and reporting: Upshot Substance Sported provide Monitoring & Evaluation support from Sported volunteers, workshops (in person and virtual) and dedicated online Impact support with downloadable resources.

 Notes

 Sport Development

 There is no fixed definition of Sport Development and it can often pose the question within clubs and organisations 'What does it actually mean...I just want to take part at my club.'

 It can mean the development of sport for sport sake but increasingly it is the use of sport and physical activity as a vehicle to develop society, individuals and the economy.

 A sport development plan can focus the actions you will undertake to develop the sport or physical activity your club/organisation offers.
 It can work in isolation to an overall business plan but in many cases is better if it works hand in hand to ensure clarity of club direction.

 Working with people,

 organisations and partners from your local community will open the links to your club.
 Your sports development plan should include the partnerships you want to establish and the local workforce you need to develop to run sessions.
 It should also provide a framework of actions that are based on your community needs to enable individuals to start (promotion and recruitment). stay (offer and personal benefit) and succeed (growth opportunities) at your club either as member, coach or volunteer.

 The majority of Sport

 Development plans will

 focus on the 'people' and

 'partnerships' involved

 and the following sections

 provide specific detail on

 elements you can include in

 a sport development plan.